International Space Station

 During June 2021, spacewalks by NASA astronaut Shane Kimbrough and ESA’s astronaut Thomas Pesquet added two iROSA new arrays to the ISS.
 These arrays were installed on the far end of the left (port) side of the station’s truss structure.

-Two more missions planned in 2022 and 2023 will be needed to install (or deploy) two more sets of iROSA arrays.
+More missions will be needed to install (or deploy) the two additional sets of iROSA arrays.
 When all six arrays are functioning on the ISS, they will produce 20 to 30 percent more power than the previous arrays.

 Russian Nauka ISS Module